pushbots/testing-task/README.md

 - **Simple, clear, readable code** How well structured it is?
 Clear separation of concerns?
 Can anyone just look at it and get the idea to what is being done?
 Does it follow any standards?
 - **Correctness** Does the your tests cover all valid and invalid cases?
 Can you find bugs or trivial flaws?
-- **Bug resport** Does you test/bug report is well structured and deliver the it's purpose?
+- **Bug resport** Does your test/bug report is well structured and deliver it's purpose?

 ## Questions & Delivery